mstflotfy/mstflotfy.github.io/_posts/2021-2-9-command-line-tutorial-for-the-very-beginner.md

 Now that you can navigate.
 Let's learn how to do quick edits to text files.

+#### **$ cat**
+{% highlight bash %}
+$ cat newFile.txt
+{% endhighlight %}

+This command will display the content of a text file inside the terminal.
+A quick way to examine the content of text files without a need to open the file itself.

 #### **$ touch**
 {% highlight bash %}
 $ touch newFile.txt